 If you've read this far, we don't mean to discount the possibility of a defective MediaLight, as everything is within the realm of possibility.
 We take accuracy extremely seriously and work with users to identify any causes of any discrepancy and resolve them.
 However, when we do encounter defects, they have historically been related to wiring, switches, dimmers or other items that don't impact the color temperature of the lights.
 If we send a replacement unit, which we've tested on our calibrated equipment and you find that the measurements are still off, the possibility of device error should at least be considered.

-In the cases of very large discrepancies, the LED binning process prevents the inclusion of LEDs with vastly different color temperatures (we aren't buying any LEDs outside of our required spec and we don't make other products where we might use the wrong chips for a given production run), so the likelihood of there being a strip where all of the lights are 5500K, for example, is extremely small.
+In the cases of very large discrepancies, the LED binning process prevents the inclusion of LEDs with vastly different color temperatures (we aren't manufacturing any LEDs outside of our required spec and we don't make other products where we might use the wrong chips for a given production run), so the likelihood of there being a strip where all of the lights are 5500K, for example, is extremely small.

 On lower quality LED strips with wider binning tolerances, you can sometimes see a visible difference between the LEDs when the lights are closer together.
 If you look at your MediaLight, you will see that the LEDs all look identical to each other.